NatLabRockies/LabProcessTracker/README.md

   - You can continue logging samples for this process, but records are kept separate from approved processes.
   - **Contact Rajiv.Daxini@nlr.gov** to request adding new processes to the database.

-The quarantine logic allows rapid deployment on new systems without blocking workflow, while ensuring unapproved processes are tracked and not mixed with approved logs.

 ## Output